gsora/clipocket/README.md

  - we have a Pocket library
  - we want to use it in a production environment
  - this will be a *read-only* client by now, but options will come soon
- - we have to use things like Instapaper in order to retrieve an already-formatted easy-to-use HTML file
+ - we have to use things like Readability in order to retrieve an already-formatted easy-to-use HTML file
  - we MUST implement a CLI-into-CLI work flow (i.e. there will be a set of clipocket commands)

 #### Usage flow